projectcapsule/capsule/docs/operator/contributing.md

 ```

 Since Capsule is built using _OperatorSDK_, logging is handled by the zap
-module: log verbosity of the Capsule controller can be increased by passing
+module: log verbosity of the Capsule controller can be increased passing
 the `--zap-log-level` option with a value from `1` to `10` or the
 [basic keywords](https://godoc.org/go.uber.org/zap/zapcore#Level) although
 it is suggested to use the `--zap-devel` flag to get also stack traces.